 select “Start”.

-In case an acknowledgement for SR is requested in level 1 without trackside signals, in level 2 without trackside signals and in level 3, the driver shall apply section 6.2.4.
+In case an acknowledgement for SR is requested, the driver shall apply section 6.2.4.

 In case an acknowledgement for SH is requested in level 2 / 3, the driver shall apply rule “reacting to unexpected situations when preparing a train movement” (section 6.40.1).